moby/moby/docs/man/docker-cp.1.md

 # DESCRIPTION
-Copy files/folders from a container's filesystem to the host path.
+Copy files/folders from a container's filesystem to the host path running the command.
 Paths are relative to the root of the filesystem.
 Files can be copied from a running or stopped container.

 # OPTIONS
 **--help**